Suicide blast targeting police truck kills 3, injures over 20 in Pakistan | Law-Order

 He also said that polio workers across the country were fulfilling their responsibilities without caring for their lives.

-"Eliminating polio virus from the country is amongst the top priorities of the government and we will not rest until polio is completely eradicated," he said.
+"Eliminating polio virus from the country is amongst the top priorities of the government and we will not rest until polio is completely eradicated," he said, asserting that "evil elements" would always fail to harm the anti-polio campaign in the country.

 President Dr Arif Alvi also condemned the attack and prayed for the forgiveness of the deceased and the recovery of the injured.